twilbur1997/AWSLambdaTextMessageProject/README.md

 The Tutorial
 ============

-We'll start by creating an Amazon Pinpoint project, creating a Lambda function, and modifying its IAM Role.
+We'll start by creating an Amazon Pinpoint project and making a Lambda function.
+Then, we'll make a quick modification to the Lambda's IAM Role and set up CloudWatch.
+It's as simple as that!